-Removing the rear fan
+Removing the chassis fan

-- 1. Follow the procedure in before working inside your computer. - 2.
-Remove the side cover.
+- 1. Follow the procedure in before working inside your computer.

+- 2. Remove the side cover.

+- 3. Remove the front bezel.

 The following images indicate the location of the chassis fan and provide a visual representation of the removal procedure.